drufball/yosai/_posts/2019-02-09-collateral.md

 Eying Chiyoko warily, Teruko pushed off her butt and balanced on the balls of her feet, hands pressed against her thighs.

 “After you shot that arrow, things got pretty messy.
 Apparently the rebels were relying on the straw hat guy to keep Tsukuyomi in place long enough for them to do their thing.
-Whatever it was they thought they could do to a /god/.”
+Whatever it was they thought they could do to a *god*.”
 Teruko shook her head.

 “Anyways, straw hat went down and the three of you up in the air immediately started falling.
 The dwarf woman throwing fire all over the place did something to stop the man covered in metal from slamming into the ground.
-Looked like you caught the edge of that, which is why I figure you only /look/ like a dead person instead of /being/ one.”
+Looked like you caught the edge of that, which is why I figure you only *look* like a dead person instead of *being* one.”

 “Once Tsukuyomi got to the ground, it was clear where the fight was going.
 But as you can see, he wasn’t exactly discriminating with his attacks.”
 Chiyoko could feel the cold from the curtain of ice even this far away.
 “The rebels held for a bit, but eventually they got the idea and fled.
 Tsukuyomi had taken some hits so he took off in the other direction.”

 Chiyoko looked at the wall of ice cutting deep into the village.
-That single attack had destroyed almost a third of the buildings in Hokko. /Helping the fox was a mistake./ Chiyoko placed one grimy hand on her knee and stood up shakily.
+That single attack had destroyed almost a third of the buildings in Hokko. *Helping the fox was a mistake.* Chiyoko placed one grimy hand on her knee and stood up shakily.
 The act left her head spinning.
 She wanted to puke.

 “Where’s Mamoru?”
 Chiyoko held her breath.